nerdai/llms-from-scratch-rs/README.md

 This project aims to provide Rust code that follows the incredible text, Build An LLM From Scratch by Sebastian Raschka.
 The book provides arguably the most clearest step by step walkthrough for building a GPT-style LLM.
+Listed below are the titles for each of the 7 Chapters of the book.

+1. Understanding large language models
+2. Working with text data
+3. Coding attention mechanisms
+4. Implementing a GPT model from scratch to generate text
+5. Pretraining an unlabeled data
+6. Fine-tuning for classification
+7. Fine-tuning to follow instructions

-With that being said, the code provided in the book is written in PyTorch (understandably so).
-In this project, we instead use the candle crate offered by HuggingFace to convert all the PyTorch code into Rust -- providing the means to learn both candle and LLMs simultaneously.
+The code (see associated [github repo](https://github.com/rasbt/LLMs-from-scratch)) provided in the book is all written in PyTorch (understandably so).
+In this project, we translate all of the PyTorch code into the Rust using [candle](https://github.com/huggingface/candle)'s minimalist ML framework.

 ## Setup